energietransitie/needforheat-boiler-monitor-hardware/README.md

 ## General info
 This repository contains the open hardware designs files and production files for the NFH Boiler Monitor.
 It also includes a `docs` folder with the recent Kicad files.

+The splitter features a 4 wire terminal on each side in which the cables can be connected to in almost (see note) any orientation without the installer having to worry about the order.
+The LED's will light up if the splitter is working correctly.

+Note: If the leds dont light up, switch the cables in wire terminal on the thermostat side.
+Either switch cable 1 and 2 or switch cable 3 and 4.

 For the associated firmware that you can run on this device, please see [Twomes boiler BASE firmware](https://github.com/energietransitie/twomes-boiler-base-firmware).

 ## Producing